-Written by Default admin account Среда, 16 Ноябрь 2011
+Written by Sergei Terekhov Среда, 16 Ноябрь 2011

 Desktop widgets are my favorite thing about Android.
 This is what I was missing so much while working with an iPhone.
 Android widgets allow me to customize my desktop, to control my daily tasks and my phone’s state, to get useful information in a quick and illustrative way and of course to have some fun.
 Widgets are very popular among Android users, that’s why mobile app development service companies pay so much attention to their creating and promoting.
 In general, I know and use two kinds of desktop widgets: widgets proper and widgets connected with applications.
 I’ll tell you about Android widgetsI find most convenient and usable.

 It enables the user to make calls and SMS with video effects.
 The widget shows photo of the contact on your desktop.
 By tapping on it you receive quick dial, quick SMS, chat and email options.
 I’ve tried many apps and widgets for quick contacts, and I find Animated Widget Contact Launch intuitively understandable, simple and convenient.

 You’ve already seen the review of this app here.
 This Android widget is as usable and nice as the application itself.
 By tapping you can make a quick note, photo or voice recording.

 The widget never lets you forget an important day in your life.
 It allows you to set up a daily countdown to any date you like – Christmas or your cat’s birthday.
 If you want to customize the Android widget you can choose between several colors and overlays to combine them into your own designed day counter.
 The developers of this widget surely know the rules for creating a successful mobile application.
 I like Days Left very much and have already set up a countdown until New Year!